libavg/libavg/sphinxdoc/player.rst

             Returns the main canvas.
 This is the canvas loaded using :py:meth:`loadFile` or :py:meth:`loadString` and displayed on screen.

-        .. py:method:: addInputDevice(inputDevice)

-            Registers an :py:class:`InputDevice` with the system.

         .. py:method:: getMouseState() -> MouseEvent